ivy-llc/ivy/docs/compiler/transpiler.rst

 Transpiler
 ==========

-The Ivy transpiler allows you to use code from any framework in your project with just one line of code.

-If you want to:

-- Use functions and building blocks like neural networks, layers, activations, and training pipelines published in other frameworks.
-Ex: Using Jax.lax module in PyTorch
-- Integrate code developed in various frameworks into your code.
-Ex: Use the Kornia library in TensorFlow
-- Move code from one framework to another.
-Ex: Convert TensorFlow to Jax

-Ivy's **transpiler is definitely the tool 🔧 for the job!**
+..

+   ⚠️ **Warning**: The compiler and the transpiler are not publicly available yet, so certain parts of this doc won't work as expected as of now!

-The transpiler converts a function written in any framework into the framework of your choice.
+Ivy's Transpiler converts a function written in any framework into your framework of choice, preserving all the logic between frameworks.
 As the output of transpilation is native code in the target framework, the transpiled code can be used as if it was originally developed in that framework, applying framework-specific optimizations or tools and making a whole new level of code available to you.

-To convert the code, Ivy traces a computational graph using the graph compiler and leverages Ivy's frontends and backends to link one framework to another.
-After swapping each function node in the computational graph with their equivalent Ivy frontend functions, the compiler removes all frontend wrappings and replaces them with the native functions of the target framework.

-Ivy ensures that the logic is preserved between the source and the target frameworks.
 This makes all ML-related projects available to you, independently of the framework you want to use to research, develop, or deploy systems.
+So if you want to:

+- Use functions and building blocks like neural networks, layers, activations, and training pipelines published in other frameworks.
+Ex: Using Haiku modules in PyTorch to get access to the latest model.
+- Integrate code developed in other frameworks into your code.
+Ex: Use the Kornia library in Jax for extra performance.
+- Take advantage of specific features in other frameworks.
+Ex: Convert Jax code to Tensorflow for deployment.

+Ivy's Transpiler is definitely the tool for the job 🔧

+To convert the code, Ivy traces a computational graph using the Graph Compiler and leverages Ivy's frontends and backends to link one framework to another.
+After swapping each function node in the computational graph with their equivalent Ivy frontend functions, the compiler removes all the wrapping in the frontends and replaces them with the native functions of the target framework.

 Transpiler API
 --------------

 .. py:function:: ivy.transpile(*objs, source = None, to = None, debug_mode = False, args = None, kwargs = None, params_v = None,)

-  Returns either a transpiled Graph or a non-initialized LazyGraph.

-  If args and kwargs are specified, transpilation is performed eagerly, otherwise, transpilation will happen lazily.
+  Transpiles a ``Callable`` or set of them from a ``source`` framework to another framework.
+If ``args`` or ``kwargs`` are specified, transpilation is performed eagerly, otherwise, transpilation will happen lazily.

-  :param objs: The native Callables to be transpiled.
+  :param objs: Native callable(s) to transpile.
   :type objs: ``Callable``
   :param source: The framework that ``obj`` is from.
+This must be provided unless ``obj`` is a framework-specific module.
   :type source: ``Optional[str]``
   :param to: The target framework to transpile ``obj`` to.
   :type to: ``Optional[str]``